 In this section, we have implemented the idea that the contextual meaning of an expression should entail the content of a co-speech gesture that modifies it.
-By taking the contextual meaning of an expression to be the meaning it has relative to its local context, we were able to predict a subtle interaction between co-speech gestures and logical operators.
+By taking the contextual meaning of an expression to be the meaning it has relative to its local context, we predicted a subtle interaction between co-speech gestures and logical operators.
 For a (presupposition-less) expression p modified by a co-speech gesture G in a sentence ...
-G p... uttered in a Context Set C, the key condition was that $lc \models p \Rightarrow g$ , where lc is the local context of G p and g is the content of the gesture G. This accounts for the analogies we described in Section 2 between presupposition projection and gesture projection.
-As a consequence, barring local accommodation, co-speech gestures strengthen the meaning of sentences because their contribution is presuppositional (in the special, cosuppositional form they take).
+G p... uttered in a Context Set C, the key condition was that $c \models p \Rightarrow g$ , where $c \models p \Rightarrow g$ , where $c \models p \Rightarrow g$ is the content of the gesture $c \models p \Rightarrow g$ .
+This accounts for the analogies we described in Section 2 between presupposition projection and gesture projection.
+As a consequence, barring local accommodation, co-speech gestures strengthen the meaning of sentences because their contribution is cosuppositional, and hence presuppositional.